Tone (linguistics): Phonation

 In a number of East Asian languages, tonal differences are closely intertwined with phonation differences.
 In Vietnamese, for example, the ngã and sắc tones are both high-rising but the former is distinguished by having glottalization in the middle.
 Similarly, the nặng and huyền tones are both low-falling, but the nặng tone is shorter and pronounced with creaky voice at the end, while the huyền tone is longer and often has breathy voice.
 In some languages, such as Burmese, pitch and phonation are so closely intertwined that the two are combined in a single phonological system, where neither can be considered without the other.
 The distinctions of such systems are termed registers.
 The tone register here should not be confused with register tone described in the next section.

 Phonation type

 Gordon and Ladefoged established a continuum of phonation, where several types can be identified.

 Relationship with tone

 Kuang identified two types of phonation: pitch-dependent and pitch-independent.
 Contrast of tones has long been thought of as differences in pitch height.
 However, several studies pointed out that tone is actually multidimensional.
 Contour, duration, and phonation may all contribute to the differentiation of tones.
-Recent investigations using perceptual experiments seem to suggest phonation counts as a perceptual cue.
+Investigations from the 2010s using perceptual experiments seem to suggest phonation counts as a perceptual cue.